Rippling/OpenAPIDocs/docs/Getting-Started/g-SSO.md

 > Please note, Rippling Platform SSO is a legacy supported version of SSO.
 The Rippling Platform can now support OpenID connect.

-Rippling application partners have the option of providing SSO endpoints to Rippling in their [Development Package](https://developer.rippling.com/docs/rippling-api/docs/Submit/development-package.md).
+Rippling application partners have the option of providing SSO endpoints to Rippling in their [development package](https://developer.rippling.com/docs/rippling-api/docs/Submit/development-package.md).

 If an SSO endpoint is configured for you application, Rippling will have the user's browser POST to the SSO URL with the folowing form-encoded fields.